Jinka University: Academics

 As of 2025, the university offers 29 undergraduate and 7 postgraduate programs.
 Postgraduate fields include Accounting and Finance, Developmental Economics, Agricultural Economics, Business Administration, and Social Anthropology.

 Administration

-The university is led by its current president, Dr. Kusse Gudishe.
+The university is led by its current president, Dr. Yohannes Yitbarek.

 Research and community engagement

 Jinka University emphasizes research that addresses regional challenges and supports sustainable development.
 Its primary focus areas include biodiversity, agro-industries, livestock and fisheries, and cultural tourism.
 The university also provides consultancy and knowledge-sharing services that benefit local communities.

 In 2020, Jinka University became the host of the South Omo Research Center (SORC), which was previously part of Arba Minch University.
 SORC promotes the documentation and preservation of indigenous cultures through research, exhibitions, and public education.

 The university also participates in the Omo–Turkana Biodiversity Research Center, a collaborative project involving local and international institutions focused on conserving the region's ecological and cultural diversity.

 Partnerships and collaborations

 The university works with various national and international partners including: